x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 N increased; this is most
-clearly seen in a comparison of these two graphs with the initial N value conducted in Part A above (see graphs below; separate 1M graph displayed to give full context with all values).
+clearly seen in a comparison of these two graphs with the initial N value conducted in Part A above (see graphs below; separate 1M graph displayed with axes parameters to give full context with all values).
 ~~~

 ## Graph - Ranlux Comparison Graphs